jackeinbinder01/Movie-List-Manager/src/test/GUITest.md

 ![Apply Filters](TestResources/ListPane21.gif)

-Importing an invalid files triggers an error message
+Importing an invalid files triggers a 'Failed to create new watchlist' error

 ![Apply Filters](TestResources/ListPane23.gif)

+Attempting to import a file with the same name as an existing watchlist triggers a 'Failed to create new watchlist' error

 - Test Export List